jkeohan/rctr-2-14-22/w04d07/intro-to-the-component.lfiecycle.md

 Each phase will call at least one, if not more, **lifecycle methods**.

-Here are diagrams that convey the lifecycles as they apply to **Class Components**.
+Here is a diagram that conveys the lifecycles as they apply to **Class Components**.
+Although our focus is on Functional Components it helps to compare the previous methods with their new Hook counterparts.

 <img src="https://i.imgur.com/eNlBcr8.png" />

-Here are diagrams that convey the lifecycles as they apply to Hook based Components.
+And now a diagram that conveys the lifecycles as they apply to Hook based Components.

 <img src="https://i.imgur.com/arj7aZD.png" />